 An amendment of the existing energy management systems with a GHG extension table does not have to be accompanied by a revision of any ISO standards.
-It is feasible to include the structure and needed information of the GHG extension table in the Directive 2003/87/EC.
+It is feasible to include the structure and needed information of the GHG extension table in the directive.
 This will allow a timely implementation, as such an extension does not depend on a revision of ISO standards.